katherine-atwell/katherine-atwell.github.io/_publications/2022-10-22-The-Role-of-Context-and-Uncertainty-in-Shallow-Discourse-Parsing.md

 date: 2022-10-22
 venue: 'In the proceedings of Proceedings of the 29th International Conference on Computational Linguistics'
 venueinformal: 'COLING 2022'
-citation: ' Katherine Atwell,  Remi Choi,  Junyi Li,  Malihe Alikhani, &quot;The Role of Context and Uncertainty in Shallow Discourse Parsing.&quot; In the proceedings of Proceedings of the 29th International Conference on Computational Linguistics, 2022.'
+citation: ' Katherine Atwell,  Remi Choi,  Junyi Jessy Li,  Malihe Alikhani, &quot;The Role of Context and Uncertainty in Shallow Discourse Parsing.&quot; In the proceedings of Proceedings of the 29th International Conference on Computational Linguistics, 2022.'
+authors: 'Katherine Atwell, Remi Choi, Junyi Jessy Li, and Malihe Alikhani'
 ---
-Use [Google Scholar](https://scholar.google.com/scholar?q=The+Role+of+Context+and+Uncertainty+in+Shallow+Discourse+Parsing){:target="_blank"} for full citation